-Our vision is for a Yarra Ranges community working together towards zero waste sent to landfill.
+Our vision is for a Yarra Ranges community working together towards a circular economy, minimising waste sent to landfill and maximising resources.

 This plan envisions a future where our community is committed to produce less waste, and to maximise the life of the materials we use and the recovery of recyclable materials.